Goals in sync

 Multiple benefits

-Riparian planting projects like this brings multiple benefits, from filtering water and preventing erosion to moderating water temperature and providing food for aquatic insects.
+Riparian planting projects like these brings multiple benefits, from filtering water and preventing erosion to moderating water temperature and providing food for aquatic insects.
 “We know that planting is one of the best things we can be doing for our environment,” says APL Executive Director, Sustainability, Mikayla Plaw.

 Planting progress